anitkumarsingh/BigApp-React-Challenge/README.md

 #### Login screen
 ![](screenshots/Screenshot_2019-06-06%20Drag%20and%20Drop%20By%20Anit%20Kumar.png)

-#### When user try to access protected route without login or when session has experied
+#### When user try to access protected route without login or when session has expired
 ![](screenshots/Screenshot_2019-06-06%20Drag%20and%20Drop%20By%20Anit%20Kumar(5).png)

 #### Initial screen of drag and drop route